Are pets allowed?

-No, unless you purchase the additional reserved camping accomodations through the Webstore.
-The tent camping included in your festival ticket price buys you a place to pitch a tent in the designated camping area.
+No, unless you purchase the additional deluxe camping accommodations once tickets go on sale April 7, 2015.
+The tent camping included in your festival ticket price buys you a place to pitch a tent in the designated tent camping area.
 This area is located within walking distance of the parking area, but they are separate.
-However, if you purchase a reserved camping site for $40 through the Webstore, you can park your car next to your tent or bring an RV.
-So, if you’re okay having your tent in a “tent city” type of situation, the camping included in the festival ticket should be adequate…. and fun.
-If you’d like a little more room to spread out, you’ll need to buy a reserved site.
-These sites are limited, first come first serve.
+However, if you purchase a deluxe campsite through the Webstore, you can park your car next to your tent or bring an RV.

 What items are NOT allowed at the festival?

 Alcohol, drugs, food, or weapons of any kind will not be allowed into the festival.